 The best thing about Arizona’s archery Javelina season is that it runs the entire month of January.
 By far, the best time to visit Arizona is in the dead of winter.
 This just happens to be the same time frame as the Mule Deer and Coues Deer rut and you can still buy archery deer tags over the counter here.
 So a combo deer and Javelina hunt is easily accommodated.

 During the January archery javelina season, you can also hunt rutting mule deer and coues deer over the counter with your bow.

-Next January, when you are shoveling snow from your drive way, just think about where you could be.
-In sunny Arizona, stalking Javelina and deer with your bow in your hand instead of a shovel.
+Next January and February, when you are shoveling snow from your drive way, just think about where you could be.
+In sunny Arizona, stalking Javelina and deer with your bow, rifle, pistol or muzzleloader in your hand instead of a shovel.